minu-gatech/Project-Weather-Vacation-API/README.md

 - Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.

-## Project Conclusion

-The analysis of data and research proved that the weather becomes significantly warmer as one approaches the equator (0 Deg.
-Latititude).
-It also showed that the southern hempisphere tends to be warmer at the end of the year than the northern hemisphere.